Read Time: 8 minutes

 Microsoft Exchange Server has revolutionized professional email communication for businesses, making it more convenient and efficient both internally and externally, regardless of the company’s size.
-Microsoft has introduced several features in Exchange since it was first introduced in April 1996 to make the messages completely secure.
-But still, many threats are roaming around to damage the database.
+Even though Microsoft provides high-end data security, some issues can disrupt the efficiency of your Exchange server.
 These threats hold the potential to make the Exchange database corrupt and inaccessible.

 Repairing Exchange database corruption is crucial to make the email communication and data accessible to all users.
 Here is why it’s essential to repair EDB file: